 The tumour appears as a large solid mass, usually unilateral and unifocal, replacing most of the kidney or centred in the medulla 1.
 The cut surface appears gelatinous due to the abundance of extracellular mucopolysaccharides.
 Haemorrhage and necrosis are frequent findings (70%) 2.

 Histologically, nine subtypes have been described 1.
 Most of these, however, will show some of the classic features of the tumour microscopically, consisting of cords or nests of cells surrounded by delicate branching cellular fibrovascular septa akin to chicken wire.

 Although the margins of the tumour appear well defined grossly, they demonstrate infiltration into adjacent renal parenchyma with entrapment of the tubules on high power field microscopy.
 The entrapped tubules may become extensively dilated, giving the apparent cysts seen on gross tumour inspection 2.

 These tumours usually enhance heterogeneously and to a lesser extent than the adjacent kidney, with non-enhancing foci representing haemorrhage and necrosis 5.
 They often cross the midline.
 Calcification is uncommon 5.

 Treatment and prognosis

-CCS has a worse prognosis compared to Wilms tumours, especially in those younger than 12 months of age 3.
+Clear cell sarcoma of the kidney has a worse prognosis compared to Wilms tumours, especially in those younger than 12 months of age 3.
 The mainstay treatment is radical nephrectomy with lymph node dissection.
 Relapse rate is high (20-40% of patients) 4.